pingcap/docs-cn/tools/data-migration-practice.md

 Assuming that Prometheus and Grafana are successfully deployed along with the DM cluster deployment using DM-Ansible, and the Grafana address is `172.16.10.71`, you can open <http://172.16.10.71:3000> in a browser, choose the DM dashboard to check the related monitoring metrics.

-While the DM cluster is running, dm-master, dm-worker, and dmctl output the monitoring metrics information through logs.
+While the DM cluster is running, DM-master, DM-worker, and dmctl output the monitoring metrics information through logs.
 The log directory of each component is as follows:

-- dm-master log directory: It is specified by the `--log-file` dm-master process parameter.
-For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-master.log` in the dm-master node.
+- DM-master log directory: It is specified by the `--log-file` DM-master process parameter.
+For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-master.log` in the DM-master node.
-- dm-worker log directory: It is specified by the `--log-file` dm-worker process parameter.
-For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-worker.log` in the dm-master node.
+- DM-worker log directory: It is specified by the `--log-file` DM-worker process parameter.
+For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-worker.log` in the DM-master node.
 - dmctl log directory: It is the same as the binary directory of dmctl.